-- Fully completed application form with two referees identified.
+- Fully completed teaching post application form with two referees identified.

-- Paid training fortnight for successful candidates prior to a September start (though this may be negotiable depending upon circumstances).
+Paid training for successful candidates prior to a September start (though this may be negotiable depending upon circumstances).

-We are always happy to receive enquiries even if this it is outside of a deadline.
+We are always happy to receive enquiries even if this is outside of a deadline.

 What are the selection criteria?